jdersch/PERQemu/PERQemu/Readme.txt

 2MB of memory is configured; it runs fine with 1MB.
 POS and Accent have no trouble with a full megaword of memory.

-Accent S4 mouse tracking takes a little getting used to since it runs in relative mode.
-To simulate mouse "swipes" you have to use the Alt key (Command key on Mac) to tell PERQemu the mouse is "off tablet", reposition, then release the key to start tracking again.
+Accent mouse tracking takes a little getting used to since it runs in relative mode.
+To simulate mouse "swipes" you have to use the Alt key (Option key on Mac) to tell PERQemu the mouse is "off tablet", reposition, then release the key to start tracking again.
 It's a little clumsy at first.

 PERQ FLEX is an exceedingly rare OS produced in the UK by the Royal Signals & Radar Establishment.
 Based on a custom instruction set optimized for Algol-68,